 There had been earlier films such as It Always Rains On Sunday, This Happy Breed, Woman In A Dressing Gown, Millions Like Us and Waterloo Road which had been realistic and focused on working and lower middle class characters, but the Woodfall films made such characters and realism their primary focus.

-Not all of the Woodfall films would become classics, but eight of them did and are the reason why the name Woodfall is remembered today – Look Back In Anger, The Entertainer, Saturday Night And Sunday Morning, A Taste Of Honey, The Loneliness Of The Long Distance Runner, Tom Jones(a cheeky and funny period romp), Girl With Green Eyes and Kes –are all among the best of the so called Kitchen Sink films.
+Not all of the Woodfall films would become classics, but eight of them did, and they are the reason why the name Woodfall is remembered today: Look Back In Anger, The Entertainer, Saturday Night And Sunday Morning, A Taste Of Honey, The Loneliness Of The Long Distance Runner, Tom Jones(a cheeky and funny period romp), Girl With Green Eyes and Kes are all among the best of the so called Kitchen Sink films.

 Ordinary people finally got the chance to see characters and events on screen that mirrored their own lives and experiences.Without Woodfall films, I highly doubt that we would have gotten the likes of Ken Loach or Mike Leigh making films.